ideaRunner/OSVR-Start/README.md

 	* Open driver installer.
 	* It cost little time.
 3. **SteamVR-OSVR**
 	* Make sure you have installed Steam and SteamVR.
-You can search it on google, it is very simple.
+If have not, you can search it on google, it is very simple.
 	* Unzip the SteamVR-OSVR file.
 Example: SteamVR-OSVR-Win-Build-v0.1-296-g7011d81-core-v0.6-1935-ga2cba4b6.7z
 	* Open the folder you created.
 	* Open ...\SteamVR-OSVR\lib\openvr